COSD-PANDA/datasd_council_report_2017/main/next_steps.md

 # Next Steps

-The near future of the program will include continual data releases along with an expansion of our mission to emphasize analytics and technical solutions to improve data use and management techniques.
+The near future of the program will include continual data releases along with an expansion of our services to emphasize analytics and technical solutions to improve data use and management techniques.
 The portal launch was a significant milestone for our team, but we knew all along it was really just the beginning.
 As we juggled our data release process with the work of choosing, procuring and setting up the portal, some of the automation work had to be pushed to our backlog.
 And to keep up with the publication timeline of the Open Data Policy, we must also be constantly looking ahead at what datasets we will publish next and what datasets need to be added to our inventory.

 ##The portal after launch